mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

     For API spec please Refer to [Auth-rest-service](https://github.com/mosip/mosip/blob/DEV/design/authentication/Auth_Request_REST_service.md)
 - Registration-processor has to support password validation as well.
 Kernel team will provide REST API to get or validate USER.
     TODO : The api specification is not ready yet.
 Need to link api spec.
 - On successful validation send request to osi_bus out address.
 On failure send response to error queue.
 If any internal error happens during validation then send response to retry queue.
+In case of failure the registration-client has to resend the packet.
+Make sure the failure status is mapped to external status as 'resend'
 - Update the packet status in "Registration-status" table for both successful and failed validation.